Family Asset Protection Trust Services in Suffolk

 2. Wealth Preservation: These trusts are a means of preserving family wealth for the long term.
 They allow for the orderly transfer of assets from one generation to the next, ensuring that future generations benefit from the accumulated wealth.

 3. Inheritance Tax Planning: In the UK, one significant use of FAPTs is for inheritance tax planning.
 By placing assets into the trust, you can potentially reduce the taxable value of your estate and minimise the amount of inheritance tax payable upon your death.
+Official guidance on trusts and inheritance tax can be found on the UK Government website.

 4. Control: FAPTs offer varying degrees of control over the assets placed within them.
-You can specify how assets are to be managed and distributed to beneficiaries, allowing you to maintain influence over the administration of your wealth
+You can specify how assets are to be managed and distributed to beneficiaries, allowing you to maintain influence over the administration of your wealth.

 5. Privacy: FAPTs provide a level of privacy as they are private legal arrangements.
 Details of the trust and its assets are not typically disclosed to the public.